Knowing all 50 states and capitals can seem daunting, but it isn’t with these easy ways to memorize the 50 states and capitals. Perfect for all ages.

 You know your child and their learning style best.
 Use these suggestions and build upon them.

-How to Learn States and Capitals with Flashcards
+1. How to Memorize the 50 States and Capitals with Flashcards

 We are kicking it old school with these flashcards.
 They are great though.
 I printed them using the double-sided feature on our printer and they printed with the name and capital on one side and the state on the other.
 The first try!
 I was very excited.